 Furniture and equipment is stated at cost of acquisition.
 Furniture and equipment belongs to the State of California if purchased with contract funds except for furniture and equipment for use by a consumer.
-Because the Center is granted a beneficial interest in the furniture and equipment, an offsetting liability is also recorded.
+As such, an offsetting liability is also recorded.
 The Center is required to track acquisitions of furniture and equipment with an estimated useful life beyond one year.

 The Center expenses the cost of furniture and equipment upon acquisition purchased with funds from the DDS contract in accordance with the Regional Center Fiscal Manual.
 This departure from accounting principles generally accepted in the United States of America does not have a material impact on the financial statements.
-Equipment purchases for the year ended June 30, 2014 were \$20,198.
-The capitalized state-owned furniture and equipment, and reciprocating offset account, at June 30, 2014 totaled \$356,778.
+Equipment purchases for the year ended June 30, 2016 were \$79,383.
+The capitalized furniture and equipment, and reciprocating offset account, at June 30, 2016 totaled \$330,289.